Ysgol Bro Preseli: Eisteddfod

 Ysgol Y Preseli holds an annual Eisteddfod.
 The event is split into two parts: junior (Iau) and senior (Hyn).
 These are a school-based rendition of the Welsh 'Cadair y Beirdd' (bardic chair).

 Curriculum

 Pupils must study all Core, Humanities, Creative, and Technology subjects plus French in years 7,8 and 9.
 Pupils in years 10 and 11 must study the Core Subjects as well as a choice of 4 other GCSE subjects.
 Years 12 and 13 have a choice to study either 3 or 4 AS/A Levels from any of the curriculum subjects.
 The Welsh Baccalaureate Qualification is also a part of the curriculum at Ysgol y Preseli, pupils in Year 11 will complete the Welsh Baccalaureate at Intermediate level and Advanced level in years 12 and 13.

-Merging

-In 2022 Ysgol y Preseli merged with its neighbouring primary school, Ysgol Y Frenni to form Ysgol Bro Preseli.
-This made the school the first 13-18 welsh medium school in the county.

-The reason behind this merger is due to a large amount of debt accumulated by both schools.
-This merger was a way of relieving this debt.